On Higher-Order Probabilistic Subrecursion: Introduction

 \section{Introduction}

 Probabilistic models are more and more pervasive in computer science and are among the most powerful modeling tools in many areas like computer vision \cite{prince2012}, machine learning \cite{pearl1988} and natural language processing \cite{manning1999}.
-Since the early times of computation theory~\cite{de1956computability}, the very concept of an algorithm has been itself generalised from a purely deterministic process to one in which certain elementary computation steps can have a probabilistic outcome.
-This has further stimulated research in computation and complexity theory \cite{gill1974}, but also in programming languages \cite{SahebDjahromi}.
+Since the early times of computation theory~\cite{de1956computability}, the very concept of an algorithm has been itself generalized from a purely deterministic process to one in which certain elementary computation steps can have a probabilistic outcome.
+This has further stimulated research in computation and complexity theory \cite{gill1974}, but also in programming languages \cite{SahebDjahromi,kozen1981}.

-Endowing programs with probabilistic primitives (e.g. an operator which models sampling from a distribution) poses a challenge to programming language semantics.
+Endowing programs with probabilistic primitives ({\em e.g.}, an operator which models sampling from a distribution) poses a challenge to programming language semantics.
 Already for a minimal, imperative probabilistic programming language, giving a denotational semantics is nontrivial~\cite{kozen1981}.
 When languages also have higher-order constructs, everything becomes even harder \cite{jungtix1998} to the point of disrupting much of the beautiful theory known in the deterministic case~\cite{barendregt1984}.
-This has stimulated research on denotational semantics of higher-order probabilistic programming languages, with some surprising positive results coming out recently \cite{ehrhardtassonpagani2014,dallagocrubille2014}.
+This has stimulated research about the denotational semantics of higher-order probabilistic programming languages, with some surprising positive results coming out recently ({\em e.g.}, \cite{ehrhardtassonpagani2014,dallagocrubille2014,DLFVY17,HKSY2017}).

-Not much is known about the expressive power of \emph{probabilistic} higher-order calculi, as opposed to the extensive literature on the same subject about \emph{deterministic} calculi (see, e.g. \cite{Statman1979,Sorensen2006}).
-What happens to the class of representable functions if one enrich, say, a deterministic $\lambda$-calculus $\mathbb{X}$ with certain probabilistic choice primitives?
-Are the expressive power or the good properties of $\mathbb{X}$ somehow preserved?
-These questions have been given answers in the case in which $\mathbb{X}$ is the pure, untyped, $\lambda$-calculus~\cite{dallagozorzi2012}: in that case, univesality continues to hold, mimicking what happens in Turing machines \cite{Santos69}.
-But what if $\mathbb{X}$ is one of the many typed $\lambda$-calculi ensuring strong normalisation for typed terms~\cite{proofsandtypes}?
+Not much is known about the expressive power of \emph{probabilistic} higher-order calculi, as opposed to the extensive literature on \emph{deterministic} such calculi (see, {\em e.g.} \cite{Statman1979,Sorensen2006}).
+What happens to the class of representable functions if one enriches, say, a deterministic $\lambda$-calculus $\mathbb{X}$ with certain probabilistic choice primitives?
+Are the expressive power and/or the good properties of $\mathbb{X}$ somehow preserved?
+These questions have been given answers in the case in which $\mathbb{X}$ is the pure, untyped, $\lambda$-calculus~\cite{dallagozorzi2012}: in that case, the calculus stays universal, mimicking what happens in Turing machines \cite{Santos69}.
+But what if $\mathbb{X}$ is one of the many typed $\lambda$-calculi ensuring strong normalization for typed terms~\cite{proofsandtypes}?